 - During the session, complete a structured plan to create your own systematic review proposal.

 - 30 contact hours provided with JBI certification upon successful completion of chosen course or module of study.

 - Systematic Review Consult Service is available for an additional fee.

 - Day 5 is reserved primarily for completion of a systematic review proposal under guidance from Institute faculty.

-NEST also offers 3-day tracks (18 credit hours) for individuals who are interested only the review and synthesis of either quantitative evidence or qualitative evidence (but not both).
+We also offer 3-day tracks (18 credit hours) for individuals who are interested only the review and synthesis of either quantitative evidence or qualitative evidence (but not both).
 This option is available for those who wish to learn the skills for reviewing only one of these two types of evidence.

 - The 3-Day Quantitative Track

-NEST also offers a 1-day track for individuals who are interested only in learning about the basics of systematic reviews and evidence synthesis (i.e. designing a focused clinical question, searching the literature, developing a proposal).
+We also offer a 1-day track (6 credit hours) for individuals who are interested only in learning about the basics of systematic reviews and evidence synthesis (i.e. designing a focused clinical question, searching the literature, developing a proposal).
 The review and synthesis of quantitative and qualitative evidence are not covered in this track.
 Be sure to select the appropriate item in the drop down menu when registering.
-This track takes places on July 12, 2021 ONLY.
+This track takes places on July 10, 2023 ONLY.

 Academic credits also available

 This course is available to students as an academic course for 3 graduate credits.
 To get more information on how to register, please contact the School of Nursing registrar’s office for details firstname.lastname@example.org